Date of Award:

 The prime objective of this study was to find some means of preventing invertebrates from attaining high peak numbers during their most favorable reproductive season and thus possibly reduce botulism among waterfowl.
 Complete kill of the invertebrate population appeared to be undesirable for two reasons: (1) too large a kill would reduce waterfowl below desirable levels; and (2) excessive kill would increase the number of decomposing carcasses and favor the outbreak of botulism.
 It was theorized that the kill should be between 30 and 60 percent of the invertebrates present prior to the time when peak numbers were reached.

 Only those insecticides which have shown little toxicity to wildlife were used in this experiment.
 Attempts were made to estimate the value of LD 50 for each of the insecticides used in this study.
 LD 50 is the dosage causing 50 percent mortality in a test population and is considered the most reliable of the LD figures (Rudd and Genelly, 1956).

 The specific objectives of this project were: (1) to evaluate the relative effectiveness of selected insecticides, (2) to determine the selectivity of the insecticides on several invertebrate groups, and (3) to determine the treatment most effective in reducing numbers of specific invertebrate groups.

 Haddock, J. Larry, "Selected Insecticides in the Control of Invertebrates Possibly Associated With Avian Botulism" (1962).
-All Graduate Theses and Dissertations.
-Paper 1566.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
+1566.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .